cedar-policy/rfcs/text/0068-entity-tags.md

 ### Permissive Validation

-Permissive validation supports subtyping, which we extend so as to allow tag types to be treated co-variantly:
+Permissive validation supports subtyping, which we extend so as to allow EA-maps' value types to be treated co-variantly:
 ```
 { ?: T } <: { ?: U }    iff T <: U
 ```